SkyCiv Documentation

 Wet 4.0

-This parameter is a “Yes” or “No” to calculate Unbalanced Snow Load Case.
-Upon selecting “No,” the balanced snow load case shall only be calculated.
-On the other hand, upon selecting “Yes,” the unbalanced snow load case table will show.
+This parameter is a “Yes” or “No” to calculate Snow Load on other roof cases.
+Upon selecting “No,” the snow load case for the selected roof profile shall only be calculated.
+On the other hand, upon selecting “Yes,” the snow load for special case table will show.

 Drift on projections and obstruction